Glendive & DAwson county FLOOD PROTECTION Project

 Cost to local taxpayers: ~$4.6 million (35%)

-A bond to fund the levee upgrade will be on the June 2026 ballot.
-This vote will determine whether the project moves forward.
+A bond to fund the levee upgrade will be on the June 2, 2026 ballot.
+This vote will determine whether the project with the Army Corps of Engineers moves forward.
+Click here to learn how to calculate your cost.

 THE PROBLEM

 The current levee does not provide adequate protection.
 The West Glendive levee was built in 1959 and was not designed for current flood standards or ice jam conditions.
-Recent floods have come within inches of overtopping.
+Recent floods have come within inches of overtopping the levee.

 Updated flood maps are expected to expand the floodplain.
-Dawson County is working with FEMA and the Montana Department of Natural Resources and Conservation to update flood risk data.
+Dawson County is working with the Federal Emergency Management Agency (FEMA) and the Montana Department of Natural Resources and Conservation to update flood risk data.
 The new maps will likely place more homes and businesses in high-risk areas—where flood insurance is often required for federally backed loans (e.g., FHA, VA, Fannie Mae/Freddie Mac).
-The proposed solution would remove most of these homes and businesses from the floodplain.
+The proposed solution would remove most of these homes and businesses from the regulatory floodplain, eliminating mandatory flood insurance requirements.

 Flood risk has limited growth for over 40 years.
 Businesses in West Glendive face higher insurance costs and limited access to financing, making it difficult to expand or invest.
 This area has seen little new development since the early 1980s, and the community has lost both national retailers and locally-owned businesses.